The 2021 Short Story Award

 5. All entries must be in the English language.

 6. Submissions are limited to 2,000 words or fewer.
 Submissions of over 2,000 words will be disqualified and entry fees will not be refunded.
-The title and author’s name do not count toward the word limit.
+The title does not count toward the word limit.

-7. Each story must be pasted into the form below.
+7. Each story must be attached to the form above.
 Each paragraph must be separated from the previous paragraph by a line space.
 Scene breaks can be indicated by using ###.

 9. Multiple submissions by the same author are permitted, but each story must be submitted separately.
 There is a $15 fee required for each story.